mmeyer2k/valhalla/readme.md

 ## How to get started with valhalla

-This project is my personal DNS server builder.
+This project is my own personal DNS server builder.
 It is written for my own situation and preferences.
 If you want to use this for yourself, start by making your own fork/clone.